-A 1" throwaway filter is standard with each unit.
+A 2" pleated filter is standard with each unit.
 The filter slides into position making it easy to service.
-This filter can be serviced from the outside by removing the filter access panel.
-Additional 1" and 2" filters are also available as optional accessories.
-The internal filter brackets are adjustable to accommodate the 2" filter by bending two tabs down on each side of the filter support bracket.
+This filter can be serviced from the outside by opening the hinged filter access door or damper hood assembly on the left-hand side of the unit.
+Additional 2" filters are also available as optional accessories.